oslokommune/auth-bff/README.md

 | expired         | User was authenticated, but the session has expired.
 Can be used to display message to user or redirect to login |                                                                                                                                              |                                                                                                                                                         |
 | error           | Failed to determine auth state                                                                                   |                                                                                                                                              |                                                                                                                                                         |

+## Content Security Policy

+To configure the content security policy returned by the server, use the `contentSecurityPolicy` config option.
+This configuration is passed almost as-is to (helmet)[https://github.com/helmetjs/helmet].
+Since our configuration is json only, not all features are supported.
+To set a nonce, use the special form `"{nonce}"` instead.
+It will be replaced by a generated nonce for each request.